 Overview

 In Kentucky, a state with persistently low workforce participation, the struggle for accessible, high‐quality child care has hindered economic growth and family stability.
 The Kentucky Chamber of Commerce, recognizing that child care is not only a family issue but also an economic imperative, has leveraged targeted policy interventions to create meaningful change.
-With support provided by Impact Fellows Action Fund, the Chamber has been able to spearhead innovative solutions like the Employee Child Care Assistance Tri-Share program, ensuring that working families receive the support they need while boosting economic productivity.
+With general operating support provided by Impact Fellows Action Fund, the Chamber has been able to spearhead innovative solutions like the Employee Child Care Assistance Tri-Share program, ensuring that working families receive the support they need while boosting economic productivity.

-Powering Political Advocacy
+Powering Legislative and Electoral Advocacy

-1. Fund strategic advocacy to elevate child care as a workforce and economic issue with state lawmakers and candidates.
+- Fund strategic advocacy to elevate child care as a workforce and economic issue with state lawmakers and candidates.

-3. Conduct advanced voter modeling to identify key Republican-held districts where child care messaging resonates with voters to influence their voting in the next election.
+- Conduct advanced voter modeling to identify key Republican-held districts where child care messaging resonates with voters to influence their voting in the next election.

-Navigating Kentucky’s Political Landscape
+Navigating Kentucky’s Legislative and Electoral Landscape

 Though occasionally described as a “purple” state due to its Democratic governor, Kentucky is, in practice, solidly red.
 The state legislature is dominated by Republicans, with the GOP holding 80 out of 100 seats in the House and 31 out of 38 in the Senate.
 Most statewide offices and congressional seats are also held by Republicans.

-This political makeup has real implications for campaigning.
+This environment has real implications for campaigning.
 In Kentucky, success requires framing issues in a way that resonates with conservative values.
 That’s where the Kentucky Chamber excels—positioning child care not as a social safety net program, but as a workforce necessity that supports business productivity, small business growth, and economic development.

 This pragmatic approach has helped build broad, bipartisan coalitions.
 While partisan headlines often dominate the news cycle, many of Kentucky’s legislative wins on child care policy have enjoyed cross-party support.
 Advocates have found common ground in ensuring parents can go to work, children are ready for school, and businesses have the talent they need to thrive.